noachianark/aspectj-sample-maven-project/README.md

-# AspectJ Sample Maven Project
+# AspectJ Sample Maven Project without Spring configuration or dependency
 ### AspectJ
 AspectJ is an aspect-oriented programming (AOP) extension created at PARC for the Java programming language.
 It is available in Eclipse Foundation open-source projects, both stand-alone and integrated into Eclipse.
 AspectJ has become a widely used de facto standard for AOP by emphasizing simplicity and usability for end users.
 It uses Java-like syntax, and included IDE integrations for displaying crosscutting structure since its initial public release in 2001.

 ### About
-This project is an sample maven project about how to integrate an AspectJ use intelliJ idea
+This project is an sample maven project about how to integrate an AspectJ use intelliJ idea, without spring boot or spring mvc, just pure maven project.

 ### Notice
 1. add dependency